Liquidation of a Partnership

-6.2 The Partnership Liquidation Process
+The Partnership Liquidation Process

-After all debt claims are settled, the remaining cash will be distributed to the partners according to their capital balances.
-Note that the remaining cash is not distributed to the partners on the basis of their income-sharing ratio.
+Distribution of remaining cash to partners.
+After all debt claims have been settled, the remaining cash is distributed to the partners according to their capital balances.
+Note that this distribution is not based on the partners' income-sharing ratios.

 It is important to follow these steps in order, as creditors must be paid before the partners receive any cash distributions.
 Each step should also be recorded with an accounting entry.